 Anchoring in an emergency

 Most of the anchoring rules can be overridden in a real emergency and you can seek emergency shelter also in areas which would otherwise be restricted.
-However this only applies to real emergencies, some explanations that I have heard are not.
+However this only applies to real emergencies.
 Some examples of non-emergencies are: “We just came over from XX and needed a place to sleep”, “The kids were getting hungry and we needed to have a lunch break”, “The weather looks a bit rough, so we decided to anchor here”.
 Also remember that if you are in a real emergency, the first thing to do is to contact the Coast guard, either on VHF channel 16 or on the phone +358 294 1000 or 112.